qognitive/qcog-python-client/docs/index.rst

 How do I get access?
 --------------------

-Currently to get access you should contact us at support@qognitive.io and we can provision you with an account and an API key.
+Currently to get access you should contact us via `our website <https://www.qognitive.io/api-request>`_ and we can provision you with an account and an API key.